Our Patron and President

 Since then, she has named five RNLI lifeboats: the Solent class Royal British Legion Jubilee, the Waveney class The Scout, the Mersey class Her Majesty the Queen, the Severn class Richard Cox Scott and the Severn class Sybil Mullen Glover.

 In July 2004, HM The Queen and The Duke of Edinburgh performed the official opening of RNLI College, where the charity’s lifeboat crew and lifeguards are trained to save lives at sea.
+In July 2012, the Queen attended the Cowes Lifeboat Station opening ceremony.

 Our President: His Royal Highness the Duke of Kent KG